GrimoireGL/generator-grimoire-addons/README.md

 # generator-grimoire-addons

-> The generator to generate Grimoire.js addons
+> The generator for Grimoire.js addons

 ## Installation